 In the spring of 1942, orders arrived.
 As the first Marine division to leave US shores, the 1st Marine Division would deploy to the South Pacific.
 There they would help stem the Japanese advance toward Australia.
 Showing his strong confidence in Vandegrift, Commandant Holcomb promoted him to Major General.

 On May 20, 1942, USS Wakefield, a troop transport, departed Norfolk, Virginia, bearing the advance echelon of Major General Vandegrift’s 1st Marine Division.
-The troop transport carried more than 4,700 Marines, as well as than 300 Navy and Army personnel.
+The troop transport carried more than 4,700 Marines, as well as some 300 Navy and Army personnel.
 It sailed as part of a convoy, since German submarine attacks had already devastated American shipping in the previous several months.
 In Panama, Wakefield separated from the convoy, relying on its speed and maneuverability to escape threats.

 After almost four weeks at sea, Wakefield docked in Wellington, New Zealand, on June 14, 1942.
 Vandegrift and his Marines were part of the first wave of some 100,000 Americans who were stationed in that island country in 1942-43.